Focus on the Future

 The SECRETARY/TREASURER is responsible for the minutes of the monthly Council meetings, monthly agendas, and the financial records of the Association.
 As a part of the Council Executive Committee this individual works closely with the President and Vice President and is often asked to serve on campus committees and other special projects.

-The BUILDING REPRESENTATIVES are required to attend the monthly Council meetings, are sometimes asked to distribute information, conduct surveys,and assist in special projects.
+The UNIT REPRESENTATIVES are required to attend the monthly Council meetings, are sometimes asked to distribute information, conduct surveys,and assist in special projects.

 The REPRESENTATIVES ON THE UNIVERSITY ASSEMBLY AND UNIVERSITY ASSEMBLY COMMITTEES are required to attend the monthly Council meetings, and meet with their respective U. Assembly Committee.